The overall aims of the English Language Education curriculum are:

 Hong Kong Speech Festival

 Every year, the school enters the Primary One to Primary Three Mixed Voice Choral Speaking event.
 The English Choral Speaking Team is trained by our NET teacher and has regular practice throughout the school year.
-In 2016/17, the English Choral Speaking Team received a merit for its performance the Hong Kong Island section.
+In 2018/19, the English Choral Speaking Team performed very well, winning the First Runner-up Prize in their participation category.